nadrino/kotor-walkthrough/kotor/walkthrough/050_Kashyyyk.md

 	- Prepared me?
 What do you mean?
 	- Why were you forced to leave?
 	- Why didn't your father believe you?
 	- Time has passed.
-Things will have changed.
+Things will have changed. -> buggy on Switch?
 	- We'll deal with that if we have to.
 Let's go.
 - Matton Dasol
-- Eli Gand -> Mission + Carth Banter
+- Eli Gand -> Mission (+ Carth) Banter
 	- What do you know of Kashyyyk?
 	- What do you mean by that?
 	- I want to go back to my other questions.